Your Guide to Feeding Mealworms to Birds

 Mealworms are often mistaken for worms, though they’re actually the larval form of the mealworm beetle.
 They are clean, easy to work with, an excellent source of nutrients, and an aid to birds through cold winter weather and spring reproduction.

-“The connection that is created between people and nature from feeding birds—that is undisputable,” said Emma Greig, the project leader of Project FeederWatch, a winter-long survey of feeder birds.
-Emma offers these easy tips to increase your chances of enticing new species:
+“The connection that is created between people and nature from feeding birds—that is indisputable,” said Emma Greig, the project leader of Project FeederWatch, a winter-long survey of feeder birds.
+Emma offers these easy tips to increase your chances of enticing new species.